azizkastalli/data-engineering/README.md

 ### Projects
 #### 1. Data Modeling with Postgres
-During this project, I modelled user activity data to create a database and ETL pipeline in Postgres for a music streaming app.<br>
+During this project, I modelled user activity data to create a database and ETL pipeline in Postgres for a music streaming app.
 Also, I defined Fact and Dimension tables and inserted data into new tables.

 * Tools and Technologies: <b>Python</b>, <b>Pandas</b>, <b>Postgres</b>, <b>SQL</b>.

 #### 2. Data Modeling with Apache Cassandra
-During this project, I modelled an event data to create a non-relational database and ETL pipeline for a music streaming app.<br>
+During this project, I modelled an event data to create a non-relational database and ETL pipeline for a music streaming app.
 Also, I defined queries and tables for a database built using Apache Cassandra.

 * Tools and Technologies: <b>Python</b>, <b>Pandas</b>, <b>CQL</b>, <b>Apache Cassandra</b>.